(This post was updated on April 23, 2023)

 Keep in mind that plans will change or have to be altered.
 As you add plants you’ll often find that you actually need more or less.

 We gardeners often misjudge the space we have.

 I like to arrange my pots in groups of 3-4, depending on how large they are for the space.

 Bring In Annuals For Instant Color:

-Also I’m very fond of herbs and add various favorites of mine.
+Also I’m very fond of herbs and add various favorites of mine to my garden.

-I’m big on chives because I add it to my food for that extra bite of flavor.
+I’m big on chives because I like to add it to food for that extra bite of flavor.
 Also rosemary and oregano.
 Well, let’s just say I love many herbs!